 The Point Of Convergence

 From the case studies, Guillebeau identified 3 key foundations behind the success stories, which he calls the Point of Convergence – directing your passion towards something that helps people, and leveraging on related skills or strengths that you may have.
-Read more about these 3 components in our complete book summary or the book.
+Read more about these 3 components in our complete book summary.

 Creating Value

 Your freedom hinges on how far you help or add value to others; at the core, most human needs are emotional (e.g. our need for love and affirmation).
 For example, people at a horse ranch are not just buying horse rides; they are buying a sense of escapism and happiness.
 Many restaurants don’t just offer food and drinks; they offer a place to relax after a hard day’s work.
-In the book, Guillebeau elaborates on how to articulate the emotional benefits that you bring including: Why you should give them the fish (rather than teach them to fish), how to spot money-making opportunities, and how to identify real needs and wants.
-[You can also get more details from our full summary here.]
+In our complete book summary, we explain how to articulate the emotional benefits that you bring including: why you should give them the fish (rather than teach them to fish), how to spot money-making opportunities, and how to identify real needs and wants.

 The New Demographics

 It’s important to know who our customers are, and how to find them.
 However, instead of traditional demographics like age, gender, race, income, location, it may now make more sense to look at shared interests, values, beliefs, passions, skills.
-The book explains how to develop new customer groups, and how to evaluate your possible projects and options (more details in the book and summary).
+In our full summary, we explain more on how to develop new customer groups and evaluate your possible projects and options.

 The Step-by-Step Guide to Launching Your Business